Deuterostome: Characteristics

 In deuterostomes, the developing embryo's first opening, the blastopore, becomes the anus, while the gut eventually tunnels through the embryo until it reaches the other side, forming an opening that becomes the mouth.
 This distinguishes them from protostomes, which have a variety of patterns of development.

 In both deuterostomes and protostomes, a zygote first develops into a hollow ball of cells, called a blastula.
 In deuterostomes, the early divisions occur parallel or perpendicular to the polar axis.
-This is called radial cleavage, and also occurs in certain protostomes, such as the lophophorates.
+This is called radial cleavage, and it also occurs in certain protostomes, such as the lophophorates.

 Most deuterostomes display indeterminate cleavage, in which the developmental fate of the cells in the developing embryo is not determined by the identity of the parent cell.
 Thus, if the first four cells are separated, each can develop into a complete small larva; and if a cell is removed from the blastula, the other cells will compensate.
 This is the source of identical twins.

 The mesoderm forms as evaginations of the developed gut that pinch off to form the coelom.
 This process is called enterocoely.

 Another feature present in both the Hemichordata and Chordata is pharyngotremy — the presence of spiracles or gill slits into the pharynx, which is also found in some primitive fossil echinoderms (mitrates).

 A hollow nerve cord is found in all chordates, including tunicates (in the larval stage).
 Some hemichordates also have a tubular nerve cord.
 In the early embryonic stage, it looks like the hollow nerve cord of chordates.

 Both the hemichordates and the chordates have a thickening of the aorta, homologous to the chordate heart, which contracts to pump blood.
 This suggests a presence in the deuterostome ancestor of the three groups, with the echinoderms having secondarily lost it.

-The highly modified nervous system of echinoderms obscures much about their ancestry, but several facts suggest that all present deuterostomes evolved from a common ancestor that had pharyngeal gill slits, a hollow nerve cord, circular and longitudinal muscles and a segmented body.
+The highly modified nervous system of echinoderms obscures much about their ancestry, but several facts suggest that all present deuterostomes evolved from a common ancestor that had pharyngeal gill slits, a hollow nerve cord, circular and longitudinal muscles, and a segmented body.